neilramaswamy/structured-streaming/docs/guides/connectors/sources.md

 Structured Streaming understands the following production source out-of-the-box:

 - **File source** - Reads the files from a directory as a stream of data into a streaming DataFrame.
 Files are processed in the order of the file modification time.
 Supported file formats are: text, CSV, JSON, ORC, and Parquet.
-Streaming from a file source enables you to keep your structured data in cloud storage.
-Leaving the data in cloud storage is less expensive than storing your data in some other type of location, such as a relational database.
+Streaming from a file source enables you to keep your structured data in cloud storage, which is cheaper than storing your data in some other type of location, such as a relational database.
 - **Kafka source** - Reads data from a Kafka-compatible broker, such as a Confluent cluster or Azure EventHubs, into a streaming DataFrame.

 !!! note